Shimano and SRAM groupsets explained

 All SRAM groupsets offer chainsets with appropriately sized axles to fit either a threaded (GXP) or press fit (BB30) style bottom bracket standard.

-XX1 and XX1 Eagle
+SRAM XX1 and SRAM XX1 Eagle

 Just like XTR, XX1 is SRAM’s no expense spared, top-flight groupset.
 SRAM utilise more carbon fibre and CNC’d aluminium in the construction of XX1 to bring the weight down, making it the the lightest 1x groupset on the market.